 Under the terms of the Employee Share Ownership Plan, the company has granted each of the participating executives and employees a limited recourse loan equal to the purchase value of the shares which is repayable within 10 years.
-The financial assistance becomes immediately repayable in the event of dismissal, resignation, death or retirement of the executive or employee.
+The financial assistance becomes immediately repayable in the event of dismissal, resignation, death or retirement of the executive or employee so long as the shares have been acquired.
 The financial assistance is secured over the shares and the rights attached to the shares.

-All shares issued pursuant to the plan are held by a trustee appointed by the company in trust for the employee until such time as the financial assistance is repaid.
+All shares issued pursuant to the plan may be held by a trustee appointed by the company in trust for the employee until such time as the financial assistance is repaid.
 60% of all dividends and distributions made in respect of the shares must be applied towards repayment of the financial assistance.
-Voting rights attached to the shares may only be exercised by the trustee holder in the best interest of the executive or employee.
+Voting rights attached to the shares may be exercised by the trustee holder in the best interest of the executive or employee.